Skydive Flights and Bookings Are Suspended

 However, this is only possible with the continued support by all of our members.

-A minority of members have threatened the Club with legal action.
+A minority of members have threatened the Club with legal action in the Small Claims Court.
 This is unhelpful and any such action would only serve to guarantee the total failure of the Club resulting in all of our members losing out.
-We will have no difficulty in publishing the names of our members who threatens or brings legal action against the Club.

 The Club instructors, qualified pilots and staff are foregoing payments or wages at this time as the Club cannot sustain such expense with no current income source.